 - Speech recognition in silicon: Our In Silico Vox project was the first to demonstrate how to migrate a complete, speaker-independent, large-vocabulary recognizer from its software-only form into a custom hardware form factor.
 We designed high-speed FPGA and virtual silicon prototypes, were featured in the Economist magazine as we developed this technology.
-These ideas became the foundational intellectual property for the startup Voci Technologies, which delivers ultra-fast, high-accuracy enterprise-scale voice analytics solutions.
+Voci Technologies was acquired by Medallia in 2020, which delivered ultra-fast, high-accuracy enterprise-scale voice analytics solutions.

 ML inference hardware for probabilistic graphical models (PGMs): In these graphs, labels on nodes encode what we know and “how much” we believe it; edges encode belief relationships among labels; statistical inference answers questions such as “if we observe some of the labels in the graph, what are most likely labels on the remainder?”
 These problems are interesting because they can be very large (e.g., every pixel in an image is a node) and because we need answers very fast (e.g., at video frame rates).
 We have demonstrated a range of algorithms (belief propagation, graph cuts, MCMC) running a range of real-world tasks, in both FPGAs and custom silicon.